 👩🏻🍳 Top Tips

 How Can I Tell When These Brownies are Done?

 Use the toothpick method.
 Stick a toothpick in the center of the brownie pan.
 If the toothpick comes out relatively clean, they’re done.
 Gooey batter or melted chocolate chip will likely stick to the toothpick, but we don’t want it to be raw batter.

 If you get to the 32-minute mark and the toothpick is still not coming out clean, it is probably just the fudgy batter.
 Be careful not to overcook, or you’ll have crumbly brownies that are dry as a rock!
 Undercooked brownies are better than overdone.

 Let the brownies cool for about 30 minutes, then remove them from the pan using the parchment paper handles.
 Set on a wire rack to fully cool.

-Firstly, make sure brownies are no longer are warm!
-They will smush all over when you cut into them.
+- Firstly, make sure the brownies are no longer are warm!
+Otherwise, they will smush all over when you cut into them.

 And bam.
 Chocolate craving cured.